 There are a few different trailheads to choose from depending on where you want to start, with Bear Valley, Five Brooks, and Palomarin trailheads being the closest, all of which will bring you through the campsite of Wildcat Camp.

 Once you reach Wildcat Beach, you will find a rugged 2.9-mile stretch of coast deep within the Philip Burton Wilderness.
 On the hike, you will see a rare tidal fall, Alamere Falls.
 The water tumbles over the headlands onto the beach, flowing into the sea.
-The hike is a leg stretcher, but it is worth it!
+This is one of the best hikes in Point Reyes!

 3. Limantour Beach